 Next, slice the peppers into thin strips and cut the carrots into thin matchsticks.
 I used my spiralizer to julienne cut the carrots, but a julienne tool or a sharp knife will work as well.

-Mince garlic, slice onions, grate ginger, rinse bean sprouts, then get out a wok and let the fun begin.
+And finally, mince garlic, slice onions, grate ginger, rinse bean sprouts, then get out a wok and let the fun begin!

 Much of this meal can be prepared in advance and tossed together just before serving.
 I would suggest making the Peanut Sauce ahead of time.
 I make mine in large batches, store it in small Mason jars and freeze it so I always have some on hand.

 Did you notice that there are no bean sprouts in the photo?
 Oops.
 I discovered them in the fridge afterwards, but added them on top just before we devoured this.